 Types of DUI Charges in Alton, IL

 In Illinois, DUI charges are based on the details of your arrest, your driving background, and whether any injuries occurred.
-Here are the DUI charge types most commonly seen in Alton, IL courts:
+Below are the most frequent DUI charges that drivers in Alton, IL encounter.

 First-Time DUI (Class A Misdemeanor)